-If you’ve struggled with mutltiple diets, each ending in failure, you’re not alone.
-There are some consistent and repetitive mistakes people usually make that set them up for dissapointment.
+If you’ve struggled with multiple diets, each ending in failure, you’re not alone.
+There are some consistent and repetitive mistakes people usually make that set them up for disappointment.

-Below are five ways to help you prevent failing on your diet plan.
+Below are five ways to prevent diet failure, and help you reach your weight loss goal.

 Cleanse Your Kitchen